MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 The method packer uses depends on the environment variables that are set in the shell when the Packer build command is run.

-**Interactive**
+#### Interactive

-The Packer Azure builder will prompt you to authenticate via a web browser if you have the following 3 environment variables set:
+The Packer Azure builder will prompt you to authenticate via a web browser if you have the following 3 pieces of information referenced in the template:

 1. subscription_id
 2. managed_image_name
 3. resource_group_name

+These can be set directly in the template, however it is better practice to set the via [Environment variables] as shown below.

 To set the environment variables in bash: